nudles/nudles.github.io/source/index.md

 <img src='images/avatar.jpg' class='avatar'   style="vertical-align:middle;margin:5px 30px"/>

-I was an assistant professor at NUS School of Computing from 2017 to 2020.
+I am a research engineer at TikTok working on [ByConity](https://github.com/ByConity/ByConity), a cloud native data warehouse engine.
+Before joining TikTok, I was an assistant professor at NUS School of Computing from 2017 to 2020.
 I got my B.S. from Renmin University of China in 2011 and PhD from NUS in 2017.
-My research interests include machine learning system optimizations and multimedia applications.
-I am currently working on automated machine learning systems, and machine learning for malware detection.
-I am an initiator and leading developer of [Apache SINGA](http://singa.apache.org/), and serve as the chairman since its graduation in November 2019.
+My research projects included machine learning system optimizations and multimedia applications.
+I was the leading developer of [Apache SINGA](http://singa.apache.org/).
 I am also a vice president of [Apache Software Foundation](https://www.apache.org/foundation/).
-I have served as an area chair for [ICDCS2020](https://icdcs2020.sg/programcommittee.html), and PC member for ICDE, VLDB, SIGMOD, DASFFA, ACM Multimedia.
+I have served as an associative editor for [VLDB2024](https://vldb.org/2024/?officers), an area chair for [ICDCS2020](https://icdcs2020.sg/programcommittee.html), and PC member for ICDE, VLDB, SIGMOD, DASFFA, ACM Multimedia.
+I am one of the recipients of SIGMOD System Award 2024.

-Email: wangwei At comp.nus.edu.sg

 ---